Score-driven models provide a general framework for modeling time-varying parameters.

 and downgrades are systematically up, macros are down, and losses-given-default are high.

 Ox code for the CSKL observation-driven mixed-measurement dynamic factor model is here.

-Credit risk conditions vary substantially over time, up to an order of magnitude.
+Credit risk conditions can vary substantially over time, up to an order of magnitude.

-Standard portfolio credit risk and stress testing models that relate the variation in pd's to ratings and easily observed
+Standard portfolio credit risk and stress testing models relate the variation in pd's to ratings and easily-observed macro-financial

-macro-financial observations tend to fit and forecast badly, in particular in times of stress when they are needed most.
+time series data.
+Unfortunately, they can fit and forecast badly, particularly in times of stress when they are needed most.

-The addition of a latent factor is a practical way to study and capture the observed (excess) clustering in non-Gaussian data.
+The addition of a latent factor is a practical way to capture the previously-documented excess clustering in non-Gaussian data.

-This Ox code replicates the simulation results in KLS (2011, JoE).
+This code replicates the simulation results in KLS (2011, JE).